OpenShift Routing - Traffic is not distributed between pods

 omc use module9-must-gather.local/

-Since the issue seems a networking one, a good idea is to collect details about the cluster basic network configurations, in order to better understand the environment that we are going to analyze.
+Since the issue seems to be networking related, it is a good idea to review the details about the basic cluster and network configurations, in order to better understand the environment that we are going to analyze.

-OCP might receive critical networking bugfixes between different z-releases, therefore checking the cluster full version is essential in any OCP networking troubleshooting session.
+OpenShift might receive critical networking bugfixes between different z-releases, therefore checking the cluster full version history is essential in any networking troubleshooting session.

 • Check the cluster version.